Nilhcem/xebia-essentials-android/README.md

 ## Acknowledgements

-This project many great open-source libraries, such as:
+This project uses many great open-source libraries, such as:

 * [ActionBarSherlock][6]
 * [SimpleXML][9]